Queuni/Arena-Shooter/README.md

 - Correct the formula used for calculating the backoff delay

 - Update the API docs with the new query parameters and examples

+- Implement a small in-memory cache for the config to avoid re-reading